 Good options to check out are Trader Joe’s (their prices are probably the cheapest and they offer a good selection), Target (for things like cleaning supplies and toiletries), and neighborhood places such as Brooklyn Fare or Morton Williams if you only need a few items (these are always more expensive but conveniently dotted around the city).

-Tip: there are a handful of grocery delivery services such as Fresh Direct.
-And Seamless is a popular app to order food from restaurants in New York.
-But of course, using these services do make life in New York even more expensive.
+Tip: There are a handful of grocery delivery services such as Fresh Direct.
+Seamless is a popular app to order food from restaurants in New York, but of course, using these services do make life in New York even more expensive.

 7. Finding an Apartment in New York

 Depending on where you are moving to New York from, the apartment hunting process here may be very different from what you are used to.